 L-1 VisaL-1 Visa CostsForm I-129EB-1C

-Unlike many nonimmigrant visas, the L-1 is a dual intent visa, meaning you can pursue permanent residency without violating your status.
-This is explicitly recognized under INA §214(h) and reflected in USCIS policy guidance.Green Card Conversion Timeframes Vary
+Unlike many nonimmigrant visas, the L-1 is a dual intent visa.
+This means you can pursue permanent residence without violating your L-1 status.
+That principle is expressly recognized in U.S. immigration law and reflected in USCIS policy.Green Card Conversion Options for L-1 Visa Holders

 The L-1 visa is governed by: